2022 AC Budget – FAQ’s

 How does apportionment income determine the budget recommendations?

-In preparing the 2021 budget, revenues were projected on what income to expect in 2021 and how we could reduce expenses to meet those revenues.
-We have fewer churches contributing fewer dollars to the conference’s 2021 budget due to church closings, uncertain church attendance due to COVID, uncertainty due to the upcoming General Conference in 2021 and churches struggling with their own operating costs.
+In preparing the 2022 budget, revenues were projected on what income to expect in 2022 and how we could reduce expenses to meet those revenues.
+We have fewer churches contributing fewer dollars to the conference’s 2022 budget due to church closings, uncertain church attendance due to COVID, uncertainty due to the upcoming General Conference and churches struggling with their own operating costs.

 For more information